vipulnaik/diet-exercise-health/best-practices/best-practices-around-light.md

 When trying to read stuff, a decent degree of contrast is helpful for reducing eye strain.
 For this reason, for instance, dark mode may be preferable for some people.
-However, too much contrast can create issues with the evennes of lighting problemm (the pupils don't have a right setting to deal with variability).
+However, too much contrast can create issues with the evenness of lighting problem (the pupils don't have a right setting to deal with variability).
 So, dark mode with moderate contrast but not excessive contrast is probably ideal.